American Council of Young Political Leaders (ACYPL)

 The International Visitor Leadership Program (IVLP) is the U.S. Department of State’s premier professional exchange program.
 Through short-term visits to the United States, current and emerging foreign leaders in a variety of fields experience this country firsthand and cultivate lasting relationships with their American counterparts.
 Professional meetings reflect the participants’ professional interests and support the foreign policy goals of the United States.

-MEPI - Leadership for Democracy Fellows Program (LDF)
+MEPI - Leadership Development Fellowship (LDF)

 The Leadership Development fellowship (LDF) advances participants’ civic engagement and social entrepreneurship by providing advanced technical skills, financial and professional resources, and regional support networks.
 Emerging leaders with an established track record in civic engagement and social entrepreneurship are encouraged to apply for this application-based fellowship.
 The LDF Fellowship is open to applicants between the ages of 28 and 35 with a minimum of a bachelor’s degree and five years of civic engagement and/or social entrepreneurship experience.